September 1 THOUGHTS BECOME WORDS

 1 Corinthians 10:31

-For an any of us to achieve greatness, we have to give all of our heart and attention to that one thing.
+To achieve greatness, we have to give all of our heart and attention to that one thing.
 If we try to focus on several things, we will never be great in any of them.
-So we must choose one thing and dedicate themselves to focus on that one thing.
-For a Christian, we must follow the same path.
+So we must choose one thing and dedicate ourselves to focus on that one thing.
+As a Christian, we must follow the same path.
 You will never become all that you can be if your heart is not focused on God first.
 You need to make a choice to follow God and then live it out.
 Are you following Jesus with your whole heart?

 2 Corinthians 12:1-10